neilellis/coding-with-gpt-4/article_as_presentation.marp.md

 ___

-### New Requirements
+### New requirements

 **Prompt>** Please use The Guardian instead of BBC News.
 Please remove links and hashtags from the headlines before putting into headlines.md.
 Please also ask open ai to summarise the text in the style of a news report.
 Also extract a link to a relevant photo from the website, they are in a <source> tag within a <picture> tag, to include with the paragraph text.
 Also the openai key is provided as an environment variable.
 Also use text-davinci-003 not text-davinci-002.

 <!--
-I now update my requirements to use the Guardian not BBC News website, clean up the headlines and include both an image and a summary in the style of a news report.
+    Don't try and read the whole prompt here.
+Basically I now update my requirements to use the Guardian not BBC News website, clean up the headlines and include both an image and a summary in the style of a news report.
 -->
 ___